 Figure 1.
 Breakdown of miss rate versus cache size (512 K, 1M, 2M bytes), number of ways (1, 2, 4) and coherence protocol (AMSD, MESI, PSCR).
 Miss Rate assumes 4 processors, a random scheduler and 64-byte block.
-Other Miss includes cold miss, capacity miss and replacement miss.
-Invalidation misses (i.e. the sum of false sharing and true sharing miss) are absent in PSCR; they are lower in AMSD rather than in MESI; however, due to the other miss contribution, total miss are almost the same in the two protocols.
-Miss rate decreases for all the protocol with cache size and associativity.
+Other Miss includes cold, capacity and replacement miss.
+Invalidation misses (i.e. the sum of false sharing and true sharing miss) are absent in PSCR.
+Kernel contribution to invalidation misses for AMSD and MESI is dominant, and it is of false sharing type. total miss are almost the same in the two protocols.